-“The framings of the body, being much wider, shows more panel, which extends to the shafts at the corners, and are arched up, in an agreeable form, between the bearings; they have a more solid appearance than the Whiskey, and are, on that account, preferred by some persons, and, in particular, by those called Quakers, and for that reason are by some called ‘Quaker’ Chaises’ and by others ‘Serpentine’ or Sweeped-bottom Chaises.”
+“The framing of the body, being much wider, shows more panel, which extends to the shafts at the corners, and is arched up, in an agreeable form, between the bearings.
+They have a more solid appearance than the Whisky, and are, on that account, preferred by most persons, and, in particular, by those called Quakers, and for that reason are by some called’Quaker Chaises and by others Serpentine or Sweeped-bottom Chaises.”

 Growler – This was a slang term applied to London four-wheeled cabs.